 Coupled Evolutionary and Environmental Patterns in Phanerozoic Marine Bioturbation

 The evolution of the marine sedimentary mixed and transition layers has been decoupled over the Phanerozoic.
 In shallow subtidal environments, development of a deep mixed layer was notably protracted and may not have reached modern-style depths until the late Mesozoic (data S1).
 Although direct records of sediment mixed layer depth remain sparse through many intervals of the Phanerozoic, a quantitative assessment of the maximum depths of ichnotaxa commonly associated with deep-tier burrowing provides a critical window into the evolution of the sedimentary transition layer.
-The deepening of the transition layer notably preceded the deepening of the mixed layer.
-Burrows exceeding a meter in depth were excavated in subtidal and nearshore environments as early as the Cambrian, though average deep-tier burrowing remained notably shallower through this interval.
+The deepening of the transition layer substantially preceded the deepening of the mixed layer.
+Burrows exceeding a meter in depth were excavated in subtidal and nearshore environments as early as the Cambrian, although average deep-tier burrowing remained much shallower through this interval.
 During the Mesozoic, the transition layer substantially deepened in conjunction with a greater abundance and distribution of deep Zoophycos as well as Arenicolites and Diplocraterion U-shaped burrows; subsequent Cenozoic increases in transition layer depth, particularly in Ophiomorpha and Thalassinoides burrow networks, may be linked to episodes of warming that although prominent did not exceed infaunal thermal tolerances.
 Mesozoic increases in the depth of the mixed and transition layers may have been spurred by increases in infaunalization and sediment-mixing rates and depths associated with the Mesozoic Marine Revolution, radiations in key bulldozing and deep-tier burrowing taxa, changes in nutrient availability, increases in seawater oxygenation, or some combination thereof.
-The onshore-offshore environmental shift that characterizes the evolution of both the mixed and transition layers mirrors patterns observed from marine body fossil records.
+The onshore–offshore environmental shift that characterized the evolution of both the mixed and transition layers mirrors patterns previously noted from marine body fossil records.
 The higher resolution of the Cenozoic record allows for recognition of additional shifts in transition layer depth; determination of the environmental and evolutionary triggers that led to these increases requires further study.

 Ecological and Biogeochemical Implications of Phanerozoic Developments in the Mixed and Transition Layers

-The protracted development of the mixed layer over the Phanerozoic holds important implications for the paleoecological and biogeochemical evolution of seafloor environments, and for the timing of the emergence of bioturbating animals as ecosystem engineers.
+The protracted development of the mixed layer over the Phanerozoic has important implications for interpretations of the paleoecological and biogeochemical evolution of seafloor environments, and for the timing of the emergence of bioturbating animals as ecosystem engineers.
 The temporal lag between the advent of infaunalization and the development of intensively mixed sediments suggests, in contrast to the historical view, that earliest Phanerozoic bioturbators were not efficient ‘engineers’ in the sense of modern marine bioturbators.